philbowles/H4/README.md

 To make matters worse, the vast majority of examples available simple one-function feature demos written without any concept of resource sharing.
 Trying to combine two such examples that require co-operation but are written with none is a recipe that leads inevitably to crashes, reboots and "random" failures, often dispiritng and/or deterring the newcomer.

 The final "passion killer" is that very few beginners understand the difference between synchronous (a.k.a. "blocking") and asynchronous (a.k.a "non-blocking") code.
 Unfortunately, running simultaneous* tasks *absolutley* requires that they do.
-Many examples run blocking code, some don't.
+Many common examples run blocking code, some don't.
 Mixing the two willy-nilly because you never knew you shouldn't is again the source of a large proportion of problems and questions seen in support forums.

 If - for example - you want MQTT *and* a webserver then, you are in for a lot of hard work and many failures unless you are already familiar with all of the above.